MrDanielHarka/okj.harka.com/jegyzetek/honlap-feltoltes.md

 8. Katt a legvilágosabb 3, 4 vagy 5 ágú, spirálos képre.
 9. Katt a `Create account`-ra.
 10. Nézd meg a mailed és Ctr+V-zd vagy írd be a kapott számot.
+11. "How many team members will be working with you?"
+Mindegy, hogy mire nyomsz.
+12. "Are you a student or a teacher?"
+Itt is mindegy, aztán katt `Continue`.
+13. "What specific features are you interested in using?"
+Itt is mindegy, aztán `Continue`.
+14. Következő oldal katt `Continue for free`.

-## 3. Repository létrehozása és honlap feltöltése
+## 3. Repository létrehozása és honlap feltöltése | <a href="https://youtu.be/orpcugAp9hY?list=PLSSoSC25DDhUFOChkIxvwGmSakaVg8g0D" target="_blank" rel="noreferrer noopener nofollow">Youtube Videó</a> (4 perc)

 1. Jelentkezz be GitHub-ra. (<a href="https://github.com/login"